Planning on getting married?

 Congratulations!
 Our churches have been special places for many couples who have exchanged vows.
 We can also offer blessings and prayer services for couples who have had a civil ceremony elsewhere or a renewal of vows.

-A wedding or blessing is one of life’s great moments, a time of solemn commitment, celebration and joy.
-We ask for God’s blessing on a couple in good times and in bad and commit ourselves to praying and encouraging them in the days and years ahead of them.
+A wedding or blessing can be one of life’s great moments, a time of solemn commitment, celebration and joy.
+During the service we pray for God’s blessing on you in good times and in bad and commit to praying and encouraging you in the days and years ahead.